RajivBiswas/Microcontroller-Dev/ADCReadInterrupts/README.md

- # Configuring 10-Bit ADC(Internal) of TI MSP430G2553 using ADC10 Interrupt & communicating using UART Interrupt of TI MSP430
+ # Configuring & Using 10-Bit ADC(Internal) of TI MSP430G2553 using ADC10 Interrupt & communicating using UART Interrupt of TI MSP430

  The Project here uses ADC10, 10-Bit Internal ADC Interrupt of TI MSP430G2553 to sample Analogue values in the Interrupt routine,